Peter Klepec: Source of strength

 In the Poženčan account, the meeting with the ox was mentioned without the involvement of a kresnik.
 Rather, he met the ox on kresni dan (Midsummer), on which oxen fought each other.
-Klepəc complained about the troubles his friends were giving him, to which the ox replied, "Come with me, break off a one year old stick, and strike with it my adversary ‒ the ox that would come to fight me and who is stronger than me ‒ thereby you will help me win, and make yourself strong, so that none will overpower you."
+Klepec complained about the troubles his friends were giving him, to which the ox replied, "Come with me, break off a one year old stick, and strike with it my adversary ‒ the ox that would come to fight me and who is stronger than me ‒ thereby you will help me win, and make yourself strong, so that none will overpower you."

-In the Zima account, Klepəc was given his power by a kresnik in the form of an ox.
-In other accounts from the same century, the power mediator is a vila, which lead Hirc to describe Klepəc as a "second Prince Marko".
+In the Zima account, Klepec was given his power by a kresnik in the form of an ox.
+In other accounts from the same century, the power mediator is a vila, which lead Hirc to describe Klepec as a "second Prince Marko".
 (Note: "drugi Kraljević Marko") In still other versions, the mediator is variously God, Mary, or an angel.

 The first account related by Hirc in his 1898 book did not involve a vila granting power, but the Mother of God to whom he prayed while on Sveta Gora near Gerovo.
-After this, Petər possessed such power that he could touch someone and they would fall over, or pull a beech sapling out by its roots.
+After this, Peter possessed such power that he could touch someone and they would fall over, or pull a beech sapling out by its roots.

-Hirc 1898 also provided an alternate account, likewise on Sveta Gora, where Klepəc met two women lying down, for whom he made a shade to shield them from the sun.
+Hirc 1898 also provided an alternate account, likewise on Sveta Gora, where Klepec met two women lying down, for whom he made a shade to shield them from the sun.
 They asked him what he would like in return, and he replied, "strength".
 They told him to pluck a nearby bush up by the roots, but he excused himself, saying he was too weak.
 They urged him to try anyway, and he succeeded.
 Then he began plucking young trees, getting stronger all the while.